 Sometimes, personal or practical issues can spring up and make continuing at university too difficult.
 Examples include:

 Rather than dropping out and losing the work you’ve already completed, most universities will allow you to take time out for the rest of the academic year, and then restart the year in October or rejoin where you left.
 The names & rules for this differ between universities: ‘leave of absence’, ‘time out’, ‘rusticating’ (Oxford) or ‘intermitting’ (Cambridge).
-It’s best to talk with people like your tutor, director of studies, nurse or doctor if you are considering taking time out.
-They may be able to offer or direct you towards support such as emergency grants, counselling, learning access arrangements, or explain other options like studying part-time.

 The process varies between universities, but a good place to find out information is usually your tutor, your university welfare pages, your student union & disability representative(s).